 Things to do in winter

 Visitors should be aware that some restaurants and bars will be closed during the winter, although you’ll still find a good choice of accommodation.
 There are plenty of galleries and museums to visit on cooler days and pavement cafes offer cosy outdoor heating.
 The cooler climate provides the perfect chance to tour and enjoy the changing landscape; snowfall is common in the mountains and hiking trails become even more beautiful during this transitional season.

 A variety of outdoor activities are still available throughout the winter, including mountain biking, climbing, sea fishing and sailing.

 The best time to visit Pollenca

 Mallorca is an excellent year-round holiday destination choice, with the Mediterranean climate and warm sunshine lasting throughout all seasons.
 With a wide variety of activities and events on offer each month, it is easy to tailor your trip to suit your needs but hard to decide when to go!

 The busiest and most expensive time to visit Pollenca is over summer, especially during the school break.
 However, with so many things to do and see, this is a great time for families and larger groups to come.
-You can get amazing deals from booking in advance, or alternatively sign up to our mailing list to receive exclusive offers straight to your inbox.
+You can get amazing deals from booking in advance, or alternatively register to sign up to our mailing list and receive exclusive offers straight to your inbox.

 If you are seeking a more relaxing break, we suggest visiting from September onwards.
 As the temperature begins to cool, the island becomes much more tranquil, providing the perfect opportunity to explore in peace.
 This is ideal for those seeking a more restful stay and an excellent time for couples to visit.